BeSublime/CampCache/README.md

 ## Feedback
 Feedback, feature requests, and bug reports are always welcome.

+## Attribution

+CampCache is a fork of [Bandcamp Enhancement Suite](https://github.com/sabjorn/BandcampEnhancementSuite) by Steeve Bjornson.
+Huge thanks to Steeve for his work and allowing it to remain open source.

+If you’d like to support the original extension, please consider [sponsoring](https://github.com/sponsors/sabjorn) Steeve on GitHub.

 ## Development
 This project uses `webpack` to generate the final project files from npm packages.
 This allows the use of `import` statements.